 Jody from Missouri has had experiences talking to three different romance scammers online.
 She formed romantic relationships with each one.
 Two of the romance scammers named Harrison Thomas and Edward Gilles claimed to live in Missouri, while one named Calvin Hugo claimed to live in Texas.
-She met Harrison and Edward on Match.com and met Calvin on Instagram.
+She met Harrison and Edward on the dating site Match.com and met Calvin on Instagram.
 These romance scammers duped her out of $22,000 using other men’s photos.

 Why Did Jody Start Online Dating?

 Her husband passed away after working on a Tuesday and Wednesday.
 He woke up from a nap around 3 PM and felt like something was wrong with him, but didn’t go to the doctor.
 Jody went to go run errands then came home to find him gone.

 Her husband was 17 years older than her, so she expected him to pass on before her.
 However, she wasn’t expecting his passing to be so sudden.
 After being widowed in November of 2019, she decided to try online dating in June 2020 after healing from her grief.

 How Did She Meet One of Her Romance Scammers?

 She met her first romance scammer, Harrison, in June, and he immediately made her fall for him with his non-stop conversations via emailing and text messaging.
 He would even talk on the phone with her, which made her like him faster than she wanted to.

 She liked the attention he was giving her when he called her “babe” or “honey.”
 She thought that it felt good to read those words of endearment and to feel wanted.
 She felt like she had someone in her life again whenever she would communicate with him.

 How Did the Romance Scammers Start Asking Her For Money?